alkemist/trackmystuff_ratpack_with_db/README.md

 ratpack.groovy is the main app/script

-I have also included a Main.groovy which is a Groovy Application htta loads the Groovy scripts
+I have also included a Main.groovy which is a Groovy Application that loads the Groovy scripts

 NOTE: Because the GStorm verson that Groovy Grapes will grab was built with a different version of Java than what I have installed, I built the jar file locally and start with a batch file (yes, I'm using windows, so what???) run_app.bat.